 We do take BJJ mats for granted, until such time as they start giving way.
 This s inevitable and even the best of the best will require a change after a certain while.
 The whole thing is to extend that “while” to last as long as possible.
 Have you ever stuck a toe in between old mats when rolling?
 Iф you have, you know the pain and subsequent reserve that comes with every other roll.
 Moreover, if you’ve been on the receiving end of a staph or ringworm infection you’ll value the importance of clean mats even more.
 That said, if you’re rеally a BJJ nut you might end up with BJJ mats at home, meaning you’ll be exposed to them on a daily basis.
 IN that sense, let’s see how you can do everything correctly.

 BJJ Mats 101: What You Need To Know

-BJJ mats are different from mat for other martial arts.
-While you may think Judo, Wrestling or even Karate mats might do, you’re mistaken.
+BJJ mats are different from mats for other martial arts.
+While you may think Judo, Wrestling, or even Karate mats might do, you’re mistaken.
 Yes, you might train if thereќс nothing else available, but you’ll have to sacrifice a lot of comforts and even risk injury if you do.
-A big part of what makes BJJ mats so different is material.
+A big part of what makes BJJ mats so different is the material.

 Setting Up Your Mat Space